bxlab/qbb2020/assignments/day2-lunch/README.md

 Your script should find the corresponding translation from the mapping file.
 If found, it should print the line from the c_tab file, replacing the `gene_id` field with the translated identifier (**the UniProt ID**).
-If not found, it should do one of two things depending on a command line argument:
+If not found, it should do one of two things depending on a command line argument (or a function argument if using Jupyter):

   1. Print nothing (ignore the line)
   2. Print and fill the field with a default value specified on the command line.

+     * **NOTE:** We only want the first 100 lines of output displayed in the notebook or in an output file

 ## Submit
+**DO NOT git add, commit, or push the two input files**

+If you're using Python scripts, submit
-Submit your two Python scripts, with any instructions needed to run them in a documentation comment, and the first 100 lines of your output using each of the two options.
+  - your two Python scripts (parsing and identifier mapping), with any instructions needed to run them in a documentation comment
+  - the first 100 lines of your identifier mapping output using each of the two options.

+If you're using Jupyter notebook(s), submit
+  - your notebook(s)
+  - any output files, if you did write to them, containing the first 100 lines of your output

 ## FAQ